unmonoqueteclea/voilib/readme.md

 Voilib offers **semantic search** in thousands of minutes of high-quality transcriptions of podcasts.
 Just type your query and it will find related content in thousands of episodes.
+Voilib also allows users to index their own audio files.

 ![](https://github.com/unmonoqueteclea/voilib/actions/workflows/backend.yml/badge.svg)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)